Bedrock-OSS/bedrock-wiki/README.md

 # Contributing

-You've found a typo, couldn't get along with a guide because it was too complicated or want to write your own guide to help other users create their own addons?
+You've found a typo, couldn't get along with a guide because it was too complicated or want to write your own guide to help other users create their own add-ons?
 Then you've come to the right place!

-The Bedrock wiki is fully open source and is maintained by our lovely community.
+Our Bedrock wiki is fully open source and is maintained by our lovely community.
 And this community grows every day!
-If you want to be part of this community, get help on addons or just want to expand our wiki, you can join our Discord servers:
+If you want to be part of this community, get help on add-ons or just want to expand our wiki, you can join our Discord servers:

  - [Bedrock OSS](https://discord.gg/XjV87YN) - for wiki contributing and cool projects,
  - [Bedrock Add-Ons](https://discord.gg/pytC8zKHPn) - for add-on help.